palletorsson/partybox/README.md

 * $ sudo iptables -i wlan0 -A INPUT -p udp --dport 53 -j ACCEPT
 * $ sudo iptables -i wlan0 -A INPUT -p udp --dport 67:68 -j ACCEPT
 * $ sudo iptables -i wlan0 -A INPUT -j DROP
+*
 * $ sudo sh -c "iptables-save > /etc/iptables.rules"

 Now
 * sudo reboot and check to see that everything seem to work.
+You should now be able to logon the free wifi "partyBox" and start sharing.

 I used these referances to set up the network:
 * http://www.daveconroy.com/turn-your-raspberry-pi-into-a-wifi-hotspot-with-edimax-nano-usb-ew-7811un-rtl8188cus-chipset/